nandaoktavian/automation-testing/README.md

 ```

 # Enable Linter
-- In VS Code, install the extension: ESLint (the one with over 10 millions download)
+- In VS Code, install the extension: ESLint
 - Install the eslint

 ```